List of works by Banksy

 The following is a list of works by Banksy.
 Banksy, active since the 1990s, is an England-based graffiti artist, political activist and film director whose real identity is unknown.
-His satirical street art and subversive epigrams combine dark humour with graffiti executed in a distinctive stencilling technique.
-His works of political and social commentary have been featured on streets, walls, and bridges of cities throughout the world.
+Banksy's satirical street art and subversive epigrams combine dark humour with graffiti executed in a distinctive stencilling technique.
+Banksy's works of political and social commentary have been featured on streets, walls, and bridges of cities throughout the world.